Zhao Mausoleum (Qing dynasty): Main temple complex

 After these stands the main temple complex.
 This is a walled area within which the ceremonies for worshiping the emperor were carried out.
 The tomb mound and underground palace stand in a semi-circular walled area north of the temple area.
 The temple walls are high, with a walkway set on top of them.
 Each corner is marked with a small tower and two larger towers stand over the north and south gates of the temple area.
 Within the temple complex's walls stand five buildings.
 The first four, set on either side of the central axis, were used for preparing the ceremony.

 At the northern end of the temple area, on top of the central axis, stands the altar building.
 It was here that the rites of worship were carried out.
 The building houses representations of the dead emperor.
 In front of the altar building, the emperor and his household would make offerings to their ancestors.
 To the south west of the altar stands a small stone structure in which offerings, after being presented on the altar, would be burnt.

 Beyond the altar building, a final gate leads out of the temple area to the wall of the tomb mound itself.
 The underground tomb remains sealed, its contents hidden from view.
-Within lies Emperor Huang Taji, and his consorts along with a multitude of priceless offerings.
+Within lies Emperor Hong Taiji, and his consorts along with a multitude of priceless offerings.